christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.15.2 =
+* Updated: version 5 notice only for administrators
+* Updated: version 5 notice can be snoozed for 30 days

 = 4.16.1 =
 * Fixed: error with PHP 8 Attributes used on servers with older PHP versions